finbarr/airbrite-api/README.md

 __Assigning an Order to an existing Customer__

-If you want to assign the Order to an existing Airbrite Customer record at the time of creation, make sure to include the "customer" connection like so:
+If you want to assign the Order to an existing Airbrite Customer record at the time of creation, make sure to include the "customer" connection with the customer "_id":

     {
         "customer": {